ucla-data-science-center/rclone-intro/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1:

-What can you do with rclone?
+## What can you do with rclone?

 ::::::::::::::::::::::::::::::::::::: solution

-Move files both local and online
+- Rclone enables efficient file handling for quickly transferring large or multiple files.
+- It lets you create reliable backups to secure your data.
+- You can perform file transfers seamlessly between your local system and cloud storage.
+- It supports directory synchronization to keep folders identical across locations.
+- It facilitates direct cloud migration by copying files directly between cloud providers.

 ::::::::::::::::::::::::::